What You Need to Know About Cohabitation Agreements in California

 Although planning for a breakup isn’t the most romantic topic of conversation, you and your partner are both at risk without an established cohabitation agreement.

 Legal Requirements of a Cohabitation Agreement

 In order for a cohabitation agreement to be valid and enforced by a California court, the agreement must meet certain legal requirements.
+A cohabitation agreement should include who is paying the rent, mortgage, utilities, who will deal with any damages to the home, and things such as how joint accounts will be dealt with.
+You could add more items to the cohabitation agreement, but they must be legal and fair to all parties.
 To find what legal requirements are necessary to validate your agreement, contact a cohabitation agreement attorney.
 Pride Legal’s network of LGBT family law attorneys can help you create an agreement that meets you and your partner’s specific needs.

 However, regardless of the state you live in, the following requirements must be met in order for a cohabitation agreement’s terms to be enforced by a court.

 Consideration is an exchange of value between both agreeing parties.
 For example, one partner can agree to pay all rent expenses in exchange for the other partner to take care of all home maintenance, such as cooking or cleaning.